Danforth Lodge is located on a lovely beach at Cape Maclear.

 Danforth Lodge: Our full report

-Ideal length of stay: 4 - 5 nights to include a night or two on the yacht Mufasa
+Ideal length of stay: 4 - 5 nights to explore this part of the southern lakeshore, and also to relax and unwind

-Directions: The lodge is a four hour drive from Lilongwe on steep and winding but fairly good roads, just the occasional bit of bumpiness.
+Directions: The lodge is a 3½ hour drive from Lilongwe on good roads.

 Owner: Howard and Michelle Massey-Hicks

 Usual board basis: Full Board

 Food quality: Meals at Danforth usually incorporate a continental or English breakfast, with timing very flexible; a light lunch at around 12.30pm and a three-course dinner at around 7.30pm.
 Menus are designed around guests’ requirements – with options ranging from hearty meals to light and healthy salads and child-friendly offerings.